-This engine conforms to U.S. Environmental Protection Agency (EPA) regulations for marine SI engines.
+Engines affixed with the label pictured below conform to U.S. Environmental Protection Agency (EPA) regulations for marine SI engines.
 See the label affixed to your engine for details.

-Approval label of emission control certificate
+EMU47930 Approval label of emission control certificate

 This label is attached at the location shown.
-New Technology; (4-stroke) MFI
+New Technology; (4-stroke) DFI